Summary

 Coinomi's claim is somewhat misleading.
 How can Google's API server respond with a "Bad Request" without first understanding the content sent to it?
 The screenshot Coinomi provided, showing Google's web service response, is actually from the perspective of the web application.
 A web application doesn't respond to a request until it first processes the data and determines its validity.

 In reality, the situation might be much worse than Coinomi is implying.
 Google's API servers require a valid API Key to use their web services.
 In Coinomi's case, they sent the request using an invalid (unauthorized) API Key, causing Google's API server to treat the request as a bad request.
-This would likely alert Google's team to investigate the cause of the bad request.
-Upon seeing the 12 English words separated by spaces (which looks like a passphrase to a cryptocurrency wallet), they might start to question its origins.
+This would likely trigger investigation of the cause of the bad request.
+Upon seeing the 12 English words separated by spaces (which looks like a passphrase to a cryptocurrency wallet), an unknown party might start to question its origins.
 This situation becomes even more concerning if the server is managed by a third party or has been compromised.

 In other words, if Coinomi had used a valid API Key, Google would have been obligated to handle the data more responsibly.
 This could potentially make anyone attempting to misuse the passphrase think twice.